SushmaRaasi/Bank_Loan_Case_Study/README.md

 - This project helped me in understanding the tables at a much-detailed manner and helped to improve my strength in extracting data from tables in a more efficient manner.

+### Analytics and Insights

+#### Handling Missing Data
+It is essential to handle missing data effectively to ensure the accuracy of the analysis.